sweeterthancandy/json_parser/README.md

-This is my implemention of a json parser
+This is a json parser written in C++.

         int main(){
                 auto str = R"(